shanquan/socket.io-demo/README.md

 ### chat example
 The source sample uses express and Jquery, This hasn't.
 Just dependant on socketio. besides it supports Mobile browser and messages of links(starts with http:// or https://) better.

-It also supports noname login, image\audio and video links autoplay, barcode-auto generated( with service from [BarcodeTools](http://generator.barcodetools.com/)), user list(to be done).
+It also supports noname login, image\audio and video links autoplay, barcode-auto generated( with service from [BarcodeTools](http://generator.barcodetools.com/)).

 sample input:
 - http://www.baidu.com